shadowmanos/shadowmanos.github.io/ManosNikolaidisCV.md

 I wrote software in *C++* for robotic vision applications in the automotive industry.
 That was PC-based robot control software, running on a server connected (*TCP/IP*) to digital cameras, other sensors, industrial robotic manipulators and other servers in the factory including databases.
-I was mostly involved in the core libraries and the "state machine" that coordinated all other systems connected to our servers and internal libraries for computer vision.
+I mostly worked on the core libraries and the "state machine" that coordinated all other systems connected to our servers and internal libraries for computer vision.
 The "state machine" typically employed a thread, a socket and a config file per other system connected.
 I regularly travelled from our R&D department at Athens to factories around our sales and support center at Stuttgart.